Did you notice that leads and deals are an anagram? Correct: like “sales demo” and “some deals” #discreteplug.

 You probably already know that SEO stands for Search Engine Optimization.
 When it comes to your online visibility, it is essential to master some SEO techniques in order to conquer the heart of Google (and Bing if you’re picky).

 After conducting thorough keyword research and understanding what works for your business, you should spread your keywords strategically over your website, generate relevant links from external sources to your pages, and make sure you show up for the right search terms on Mt.
 Google.

 For instance, we love appearing on walnut recipe searches (it’s healthy and all), but those are false positives, and we’re more into business-related keywords such as Sales Enablement, Sales Demos etc.

 In general, SEO is a complex and technical world.
 From Sitemaps to alt-text, Headers, meta-titles and descriptions, user experience, and other curse-words, there is a whole science to rank on search engines.
 But one aspect remains to create good content that answers searchers’ queries, which is pretty straightforward.

 Speaking of SEO, one of the best strategies to find out the most relevant keywords for your business is to create a Google Search campaign.
 You’ll discover valuable insights about your search terms and of course, generate leads - while paying only for the clicks you get, which is always nice.

 If Google helps you collect leads based on their intent (meaning the keyword they used), social media advertising allows you to reach your audience based on their interests, industry, or even work-titles.
 According to LinkedIn, more than 80% of leads generated through social media come from.... well, LinkedIn.
-Which kind of makes sense since the LinkedIn advertising system gives you access to specific professional details about your audience - particularly useful in B2B.
+Which kind of makes sense since the LinkedIn advertising system gives you access to specific professional details about your audience - particularly helpful for B2B product demos and B2B tours.
 Not cheap.
 But accurate.